Is ‘Staying Busy’ Your Coping Mechanism?

 3. You Can’t Seem To Slow Down

 You are constantly “on the go” and don’t often notice the small things around you.
 You can’t remember what your morning tea tasted like, the smile your partner gave you before you left for work, or the sounds of the morning traffic.
 These little things are easily forgotten and you can’t seem to slow down enough to savor the moments.
+These are also signs that you’re keeping busy to avoid the anxiety of the day.

 What To Do?